yduf/yduf.github.io/_posts/2021-02-12-pi-router-firewall.md

 - [How to use Raspberry Pi as a Wireless Router with Firewall?](https://raspberrytips.com/raspberry-pi-firewall/)
 - [Using the UFW Firewall on the Raspberry Pi](https://pimylifeup.com/raspberry-pi-ufw/) -  uncomplicated firewall
 - [Raspberry Pi Firewall and Intrusion Detection System](https://www.instructables.com/Raspberry-Pi-Firewall-and-Intrusion-Detection-Syst/)

+### see also
+- [	A proposal to restrict sites from accessing a users’ local network](https://news.ycombinator.com/item?id=44183799) -  random website probing arbitrary local IPs  with HTTP requests